zalando/zalando.github.io/resources/Zalando-Github-Organisations.md

 - Members are allowed to change repo visibility
 - Forking of private repos are allowed
 - Members have read permissions by default
+- Currently 10 people are set as owners, 151 teams have legacy admin rights

 #### Integrations